Niggerati: Origin

 All three of Hughes, Hurston, and Thurman enjoyed the shock value of referring to themselves as "the Niggerati".
 Hurston's biographer Valerie Boyd described it as "an inspired moniker that was simultaneously self-mocking and self-glorifying, and sure to shock the stuffy black bourgeoisie".
 Hurston was actually the coiner of the name.
 The quickest wit in what was a very witty group - which encompassed Helene Johnson, Countee Cullen, Augusta Savage, Dorothy West (then a teacher), Harold Jackman, and John P. Davis (a law student at the time), as well as hangers-on, friends, and acquaintances - Hurston dubbed herself the "Queen of the Niggerati".
 In addition to Niggerati Manor, the rooming house at 267 West 136th Street where both Thurman and Hughes lived, Niggerati meetings were held at Hurston's apartment, with a pot on the stove, into which attendees were expected to contribute ingredients for stew.
 She also cooked okra, or fried Florida eel.

 Whilst Hughes, Hurston, and Thurman were comfortable with the appellation, others were less so.
 Cullen, for example, found Carl Van Vechten's novel Nigger Heaven so offensive that he refused to talk to him for 14 years.
 Hurston, though, had no trouble with language that challenged the sensibilities of others.
-She dubbed the well-heeled white liberals who were involved in the Harlem Renaissance "Negrotarians" (c.f. rotarian).
+She dubbed the well-heeled white liberals who were involved in the Harlem Renaissance "Negrotarians" (cf. rotarian).